What is the Napa River?

 - Trancas Crossing Park: a 33-acre open space park located at 610 Trancas Street, features trails, interpretive signs, restroom, parking lot and pedestrian access for hand boat launching into the Napa River.
 Park hours sunrise to sunset.

 - The Oxbow Preserve across the Napa River from the Oxbow Marketplace – accessed via McKenzie Drive off the Silverado Trail.

 - Wetlands Edge Trail in American Canyon, access from Eucalyptus Drive.

-- A Californian Dept. of Fish and Wildlife Eco-reserve at the Yountville Cross Rd. bridge is a beautiful spot to see the river.
-River restoration is currently underway just downstream
+- A Californian Dept. of Fish and Wildlife Eco-reserve at the Yountville Cross Road bridge is a beautiful spot to see the river.
+River restoration is currently underway just downstream of the Cross Road.

 - The City boat dock at 4th Street in Napa is now rebuilt.